Plum Candy

 “There,” Lawson pointed, “looks like a filling station.
 We should top up before heading into town.”

-Rowan rolled in slowly beside the lone pump while the station's bell rattled out like old bones.
-The clanging drew out a lanky attendant with a grease-smudged forehead — couldn't have been older than twenty.
+Noelan rolled in beside a gas pump while the station’s bell rattled out like old bones.
+The clanging brought out a scrawny attendant with a grease-smudged forehead — couldn’t have been older than twenty.

-"I'll handle this."
-Rowan stepped out of the car.
-"Need to stretch my legs anyway."
+“I’ll handle this.”
+Noelan stepped out of the car.
+“Need to stretch my legs anyway.”

 The attendant nodded a greeting.
 “Good afternoon, sir.
 Fill ’er up?”